 First: July 15, 2015

-Prior to this, Prime Day was always held in July and it looks like the retailer is ready to return to that month again in 2022.
+Prior to this, Prime Day was always held in July and the retailer returned to that month again in 2022.
 It started as a 24-hour shopping event back in 2015, before growing to 30 hours in July 2017 and later expanding to a full two days.

 What is Amazon Prime Day?

 Prime Day is Amazon's biggest sale of the year.
 The annual two-day deals event is regularly held in the summer months and is exclusively available to Amazon Prime members only.
-There are non-Prime offers on the site throughout the sale, but all of the best discounts are specifically Prime Day deals.
+If you're not a member when the next one rolls around, you can always sign up for a free 30-day trial (opens in new tab) to get access to that year's Prime Day deals.

-To be eligible for these deals, you need to sign up for Prime membership (opens in new tab).
-It's currently $14.99 per month, or $139 per year, after a price increase back in February.
-It used to be $12.99 per month, or $119 per year.
+If you can't get the trial, a Prime membership is currently $14.99 per month, or $139 per year, after a price increase back in February.
+It used to be $12.99 per month or $119 per year.

 Prime Day originally started in 2015 as a celebration of Amazon's 20th anniversary.
 Designed to encourage people to spend outside of the October-December holiday season, the online retailer says its only goal was to "offer a volume of deals greater than Black Friday".

 Since then, it's ballooned into one of the biggest sales in the global retail calendar, with many other large retailers launching promotions of their own to take advantage of the huge online audiences around Prime Day.